r-spatialecology/shar/paper.md

 Analysing species-habitat associations is one tool to study the importance of abiotic processes in shaping the spatial distribution ecological objects.
 Even though the `R` programming language offers many packages for spatial point pattern analysis in general, currently there is no comprehensive package specifically designed to analyse species-habitat associations.
-Because the `shar` package is based on widely used `R` packages for spatial analyses and requires only very few core functions, it provides an easy and straightforward way to analyse species-habitat associations.
+The `shar` package is build on widely used `R` packages for spatial analyses and provides an easy and straightforward way to analyse species-habitat associations.

 # Statement of need